hn374/Developer-Notes/React/React.md

 ## Redux

 Redux is a state management solution.
 It makes it possible to connect every component directly to the entire state and thus eliminates the need to use props or callbacks.
+Basically, it brings all state to a global level so that any component can access any state.

+The common solution when you need to share data between different components is to lift the state up to the closest shared component and pass down the data to the different components that need it.
+However, this can be tedious and unscalable.
+This is the exact problem that Redux fixes.
+It helps keeping the state you share throughout your app clear and clean by creating a global state that can be accessible anywhere in your application.

 ## Material UI